 This method has proved to be quite satisfactory for most applications.
 A shortcoming of the implementation is the absence of a process for decreasing the size of a data region, should it become too large.
 It is also possible that insufficient room would be available for storing the pointers to the string qualifiers, even though enough storage would become available if the heap were collected separately.
 In practice, this has not been a problem.
-The source code for the garbage collector is contained in the files rt/gc.c and rt/sweep.c.
+The source code for the garbage collector is contained in the files rt/gcollect.s, rt/gc.c, and rt/sweep.c.